mwerner640/hbu_cryptography/README.md

 #### Nonce Use
 We've already introduced the concept of nonces.
 By consistently varying our nonce we can avoid varying our key while dodging the identical results issue that arises with ECB.
 To avoid re-exchanging our nonce each transmission as we would a key, we can have our nonce be a counter or variation on a counter.
 Nonce based encryption is semantically secure under chosen plaintext attack.

 A *chosen plaintext attack* is when an attacker can encrypt as many messages of their choice as they want and then view their ciphertext.
-This is a reasonable privlege for us to grant our attacker as we can see this occur in real life situations such as with access to a password protected encrypted disk.
+This is a reasonable privlege for us to grant our attacker if we are going to reuse our key, and we could see this occur in real life situations such as with access to a password protected encrypted disk.
 Our attacker cannot decrypt data without the password, but they can encrypt new messages of their chosing.

 #### CBC
 In Cipher Block Chaining, each plaintext block is xored with the last block before being encrypted.
 To ensure uniqueness, a well chosen initial message, referred to as IV, is xor-ed with the first block.
 The ciphertext must then be padded to a multiple of ciphertext block.
 If no pad is needed we add a dummy block.
 Our IV must be unpredicatable.
 For added security we can implement a nonce with CBC, used with the first of the expanded keys.